 The Hub provides the most updated guidance for all schools to follow, directives for reporting data, and links to for additional resources, including how to implement school-centered testing.

-School administrators can request technical assistance for developing and implementing safety plans from the State Safe Schools Team and school staff and parents can report school-specific safety concerns and feedback to the State Safe Schools Team.
+School administrators can request technical assistance for developing and implementing safety plans from the State Safe Schools Team and parents can also visit the Safe Schools Parent Page for updates about the safe reopening of schools.

 California Department of Education (CDE)